Study Abroad Opportunities

 You are responsible for purchasing your airline tickets for travel.
 If you arrange a group of 10 or more who want to travel together, you may find discounted tickets through a consolidator.
 Often these types of tickets are non-refundable, so again, look into trip insurance.

-Only the professors and former students know for sure.
-However the courses are designed to be of academic rigor comparable to what you would experience in similar courses.
+The courses are designed to be of academic rigor comparable to what you would experience in similar courses taken on the STCL campus.
 Most programs require written examinations for each course.

 Most programs charge a flat tuition rate based on a set number of hours and you are required to take the courses as set forth in the program materials.
 Where the choice to enroll in less than the full amount of credits offered, there may be a significant impact on financial aid eligibility.
 You should contact the program director and your financial aid counselor if you want to take less than the required number of credits.